Narendra Modi: Taking office

 In 2001, Keshubhai Patel's health was failing, and the BJP lost a few state assembly seats in by-elections.
 Allegations of abuse of power, corruption and poor administration were made, and Patel's standing had been damaged by his administration's handling of the earthquake in Bhuj in 2001.
 The BJP national leadership sought a new candidate for the chief ministership, and Modi, who had expressed misgivings about Patel's administration, was chosen as a replacement.
 Advani did not want to ostracise Patel and was concerned about Modi's lack of experience in government.
 Modi declined an offer to become Patel's deputy chief minister, telling Advani and Atal Bihari Vajpayee he was "going to be fully responsible for Gujarat or not at all".
 On 3 October 2001, Modi replaced Patel as Chief Minister of Gujarat with the responsibility of preparing the BJP for the upcoming December 2002 election.
-On 7 October, Modi was sworn in and he entered the Gujarat state legislature on 24 February 2002 after winning a by-election in Rajkot II constituency, defeating Ashwin Mehta of the INC after Vajubhai Vala vacated his seat.
+On 7 October, Modi was sworn in and he entered the Gujarat state legislature on 24 February 2002 after winning a by-election in the Rajkot II constituency, defeating Ashwin Mehta of the INC after Vajubhai Vala vacated his seat.